Pakistan releases TV executive detained for anti-army broadcast - ExBulletin

 Pakistan releases TV executive detained for anti-army broadcast

-KARACHI, Pakistan A Pakistani court in the southern port city of Karachi on Thursday ordered the release of a TV news director arrested the day before for an anti-army broadcast, his colleagues and his lawyer said.
+KARACHI, Pakistan (AP) A Pakistani court in the southern port city of Karachi on Thursday ordered the release of a TV news director arrested the day before for an anti-army broadcast, his colleagues said and his lawyer.

 The release of Ammad Yousaf, a senior executive with the country’s popular private ARY television, came a day after police raided his home and arrested him.
 He had been accused of broadcasting an anti-army interview with Shahbaz Gill, chief of staff of former Prime Minister Imran Khan’s opposition Tehreek-e-Insaf party.